Jijel

-Geography and ecology
+Geography

 Jijel is situated 30 km from Taza National Park; this national park and other vicinity features support a variety of flora and fauna.
 It is an important habitat for the endangered Barbary macaque, Macaca sylvanus.

+Climate

+Jijel has a hot-summer Mediterranean climate (Csa in the Köppen climate classification).

 History

-Igilgili originally Phoenician, the city passed to the Carthaginians, the Roman Republic and Empire, the Vandals, the Byzantines, the Umayyads, the Genovese, and the Ottomans.
-It was conquered for the last in the 16th century by Hayreddin Barbarossa.
+Originally Phoenician, Igilgili passed to the Carthaginians, the Roman Republic and Empire, the Vandals, the Byzantines, the Umayyads, the Genovese, and the Ottomans.
+It was conquered for the last time in the 16th century by Hayreddin Barbarossa.

+In the book Al-Istibsar fi 'agaib al-Amsar, written in the late 12th century, the author describes the city as:

+"It is an ancient city on the sea, with an old wall that extends into the sea, and it has great strategic significance.
+The city is abundant in grapes, apples, and fruits.
+From it, fruits, grapes, and debes are carried to the city of Béjaïa.
+On this city stands Mount Ketama, known as Mount Zaldwa, a very fertile area with many Berber tribes.
+It was here that the call of Abdullah al-Da‘i took place.
+Between Jijel and Béjaïa, on the coast, there is a place called Al-Mansuriyya, with a great mountain above it."

 In July 1664, the French took the city.
 Resistance was organised under the direction of Shaban Aga and the French were driven out in October of the same year.
 Jijel remained a corsair stronghold until recaptured by the French in 1839.
 Strong local resistance, finally subdued in 1851, resulted in the construction of three forts along its southern fringe as well as minimal colonisation.
 The original town was devastated by an earthquake in 1856.